opral/monorepo/documentation/apps/editor.md

 # {% $frontmatter.title %}

-The inlang web editor is a simple and easy to use nocode tool to manage your translations.
+The inlang web editor is a simple and easy to use no-code tool to manage your translations.
 It let's translators work on translations without having to touch the code and pushes changes directly to your git repository.

 ### Benefits